shabesoglu/Guide-Me/README.md

 * `GuideMeClient/src/RouteSearch` - folder for route search
 * `GuiceMeServer/src` - folder for server codes

-For detailed explanation on how things work, checkout the [keynote presentation](`GPS NAVIGATION USING POCKET PC.key`)
+For detailed explanation on how things work, see the keynote presentation `GPS NAVIGATION USING POCKET PC.key`

 ### Authors: